harryahlas/waveform-discovery/README.md

---split_data=3     # splits the input data by X amount to reduce RAM usage; trains the model on each split separately --max_epochs=1     # sets the number of epochs to train for; intended to be increased dramatically for extended training --batch_size=4096  # sets the batch size of data for training
+--split_data=3     # splits the input data by X amount to reduce RAM usage; trains the model on each split separately --max_epochs=1     # sets the number of epochs to train for; intended to be increased dramatically for extended training --batch_size=4096  # sets the batch size of data for training -[ ] Rerun with more time.
+Note that splitting the data by 30 allowed it to run.